 The School-Home Partnership is an agreement between parents, students and teachers to ensure that effective communication between the school and home is established.
 We expect that all parents and students read the PYP Parent Student Handbook & MYP Parent Student Handbook and follow the school’s procedures and policies.
 Please sign and return the agreement on the last page of the handbook to your child’s class teacher.

 The Student Support Services (SSS) consist of EAL (English as an additional language), the school health service, learning support and the school psychologist.

 At ISH we realise that in addition to academic achievement, the physical and psychological development of students is crucial to a positive and enriching school experience.
 The purpose of the Student Support Services is to nurture physical and psychological development and equip the students with skills they need to fully integrate into the school community, access the curriculum, and lead healthy and happy lives.

 Specialist Support Referrals

 We maintain a list of external specialist support (in English and/or Danish) to refer families and students with specific needs.
-These include: Speech and Language Therapist, Occupational Therapist, Learning Support Teacher and Psychologist.
-If you are a qualified specialist and would like to receive referrals, please contact Karoliina Hokka (Special Education Needs Coordinator) at firstname.lastname@example.org
+These include speech and language therapists, occupational therapists, learning support teachers and psychologists.

 The English as an Additional Language (EAL) Programme at ISH supports students whose primary or secondary language is not English, enabling them to develop the necessary reading, writing, speaking and listening skills to be successful in school.